 Now for something completely different – a Victorian church stylishly transformed into a boutique hotel.
 The Glasshouse is in a wonderful location, near the east end of Princes Street and underneath the green slopes of Calton Hill.
 Rooms and suites have floor-to-ceiling windows and some of the best views in the city.
-In the hotel’s lounge, The Snug, you can sip rare single malts around the fire pit – the lounge opens onto the hotel’s expansive rooftop garden.
+In the hotel’s lounge, the Snug, you can sip rare single malts around the firepit – the lounge opens onto the hotel’s expansive rooftop garden.

 Edinburgh is known for its characterful streetscapes, and Cockburn Street, arcing up from Waverley station, is one of the most striking examples.
 The Inn Place was once the printworks for The Scotsman newspaper, and you’ll still see the paper’s gilded masthead on the exterior of the building.
 The hotel features minimalist modern bedrooms, and while the functional decor isn’t for everyone, the location is an absolute winner.

-Rugby fans who’ve come to the city to see a game at Murrayfield could opt for the handsome Edinburgh Lodge in the West End.
+Rugby fans who’ve come to the city to see a game at Murrayfield Stadium could opt for the handsome Edinburgh Lodge in the West End.
 If you’re looking for Scottish decor, you can find your fix here – the style is modern, with some eye-popping tartan carpets.
 It is a cosy, clean and quiet guest house, where you can savour a hearty full Scottish breakfast.

 These chic suites sit in the beating heart of the New Town, just a few blocks back from Princes Street.
 All rooms are decked out in soothing shades of cream and grey, with each featuring a sofa and stylish bathroom.
 The suites make a good option for Edinburgh Festival-goers who want to be in the middle of the action.